brkrishna/trading/README.md

 Cache inspector (interactive)
 -----------------------------

-You can run a small local HTTP server that lists cached files and allows deleting selected files:
+You can run a small local HTTP server that lists cached CSV files (if any legacy files remain) and allows deleting selected files:

 ```bash
 python tools/cache_server.py --port 8000
 # then open http://127.0.0.1:8000/ in your browser
 ```

 This is intended for local, trusted use only (no auth).
-It operates directly on files under `trading/data/raw/`.
+It operates on legacy CSV files under `trading/data/raw/`.

+**Note**: The application now primarily uses SQLite storage.
+Use `python -m trading.storage info` to inspect the database.